TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 Installs weekly check cronjob for monday at 3 AM
-Same as './TS3UpdateScript.sh --check', but it's automated - you don't have to enter yes or no. Default is 'yes' Don't forget to provide your E-Mail address in the following file: administrator_eMail.txt
+Same as './TS3UpdateScript.sh --check', but it's automated - you don't have to enter yes or no. Default is 'yes' Don't forget to provide your E-Mail address in the settings file: ADMINISTRATOR_EMAILS

   user@tux:~$ ./TS3UpdateScript --install-cronjob --check

+Same as above, but it will install the cronjob at 9 AM (09.00 o'clock)

+  user@tux:~$ ./TS3UpdateScript --install-cronjob 9 --check

+Same as above, but it will install the cronjob at 9.30 AM (09.30 o'clock)

+  user@tux:~$ ./TS3UpdateScript --install-cronjob 9 30 --check

 Same as above, but it will also delete old logs